lightoj-dev/problem-tutorials/1239/en.md

 Now assuming you have found the perimeter of the convex hull,if the hull consists of a single point we can draw a circle around that point of radius d considering that point as the centre.Now that circle is the fence maintaing a distance of d from the point.
 As the perimeter is zero for a single point so perimeter of the fence is equal to the perimeter of the circle which equals to 2*pi*d

-But, if the hull consists of more than one point,we need to imagine the entire hull as a single point that is as a centre of a circle and we need to draw a circle around that maintaing a radius of d.
+But, if the hull consists of more than one point,we need to imagine all the vertices of the hull as a single point that is as the centre of a circle and we need to draw a circle around that point maintaining a radius of d.
 Now in reality we can't draw a proper circle but mostly an oval is possible.But for better understanding imagine the hull itself is the centre and draw a circle around it having a radius of d.
 So ,perimeter of fence=perimeter of convex hull+perimeter of the circle=perimeter of convex hull+ 2*pi*d
 ### Resources: